 We've been talking about Pancake optics for some time and, as you noted, Kopin registered a trademark for this product in 2019.
 I think it is also important to note that we have deployed Pancake optics for quite a long time in Defense programs.
 In fact, the US Military’s FWS-I weapon sight, our largest production Defense program right now, uses glass Pancake optics.

 The whole idea of Pancake optics is actually quite simple: as you magnify an image, you need a certain optical length.
 So, in order to reduce the optical length so that the optics do not become too thick, you use a polarizing technique to reflect the light rays back and forth and fold them like an accordion.
 So, that’s the general idea which is now well known to many in the VR industry.
-I like to point out that
+I like to point out that one of the original patent inventors for this approach is working here at Kopin and we have successfully used Pancake optics for our defense display modules to make them thin.

 JOHN: